aceismtemple/new-heavens-and-a-new-earth/Memos/Beginning.md

 We believe the words spoken through Moses:

-> *“Hear, O Israel: The LORD our God, the LORD is One.”*
+> *“Hear, O Israel: The Adonai Eloheinu, the LORD is One.”*

-We believe that the God who parted the sea, who spoke from the mountain, who guided Israel by cloud and fire, is still the living God today.
+We believe that the HaShem who parted the sea, who spoke from the mountain, who guided Israel by cloud and fire, is still the living God of Israel today.

 And so we gather to form a people who honor His commandments,